LimoWanKenobi/LimoResume/resume.md

 ----------
 I am a Jr. Father, a Professional Software Developer, a Machine Learning aficionado, and a retired video games player.

-I have 8+ years of experience developing (mostly) web applications using C# and JavaScript, with a little of Ruby, F#, Python and C++ on the mix.
-I have been working always as a Full Stack Developer so I have the same years of experience on Front end as in Back-end.
+I have 9+ years of experience developing (mostly) web applications using C# and JavaScript, with a little of Ruby, F#, Python and C++ on the mix.
+I have been working always as a Full Stack Developer so I have the same years of experience on Front-end as in Back-end.
 I am experienced working in multinational and distributed teams providing service for clients all around the globe.

 I love to solve problems and I like to participate in all kind of programming contests when I have time.